 My intuition was screaming at me, but my limited experience caused me to ignore it.
 I wasn’t ready to face what I was sensing.
 I have since come to trust my intuition, especially in situations such as these.

-Then one day out of blue, she told me she had met someone new and didn’t want to see me anymore.
+Then one day out of the blue, she told me she had met someone new and didn’t want to see me anymore.
 I asked who the guy was and she said it was one of the executives where she worked.

 I was heartbroken.
 I felt like a failure in my relationship with her and in my ability to find a good job.
-The fact that she had taken up with an executive who probably had a high salary made it even worst.
+The fact that she had taken up with an executive who probably had a high salary made it even worse.

 I wasn’t ready to let her go.
 So I began a quest to get her back.
 It wasn’t long after, I finally moved on, that I realized how ridiculous and humiliating my efforts were.